LmZeD/AyyLMAO/readme.md

 <li>Wrote basic unit tests to show, that code is easily testable (dependency injection pattern allows mocking ect..)</li>

 **Summary**
+<li>Recursive solution completed in Model using relations.
+Doing it in function is... pointless</li>
+<li>Iterative solution completed in service, algorithm idea: get top level, then level below, ect.</li>
 <li>Tried to show as many solutions as possible to show, that you can accomplish same goal in many ways.</li>
 <li>If I misunderstood something, please, let me know :)</li>
 <li>Front-end is vary basic (on site job description says that you're looking for back-end.
 I can make it pretty, but